 This year, we learned that there are ways to keep your business alive, even without direct interaction between employees and clients.
 The most challenging aspect of working from home is proper communication.
 While phone calls are easily made to communicate daily, it can be difficult to understand and address work-related issues without in-person interaction.
 Luckily, tools like Microsoft Teams, Zoom and ClickUp greatly assist us with communication, productivity and accountability.

-For every employee who is currently working from home, we have deployed workflow setups, including computers, necessary equipment and inverters/UPS to prevent data loss from power or internet interruption.
+For every employee who is currently working from home, we deployed workflow setups, including computers, necessary equipment and inverters/UPS to prevent data loss from power or internet interruption.
 Employees are prepared with communication and escalation protocols, work-from-home guidelines and troubleshooting procedures.
 They maintain a direct line of communication with any Tulfa employee and are briefed daily by key decision makers.
 In some ways, we are more connected than we ever were before the pandemic.

 How to Succeed by Empowering Our Employees